profounddark/text-adventure/README.md

 Once the basic format is created, additional features will be added to support more expansive stories.

 # Current Status
-Currently in production.
+1. Basic Functionality.
+2. Text and options change based on nodes previously visited.
+3. Allow the user to select different stories at start.

+# Known Issues
+1. The GameState array never resets.
+If the story sets the player back to the start on reaching an endpoint, future playthroughs will get weird with old GameState data.
+It's probably worthwhile to have pages that RESET the GameState.
+That being said, there's probably also value in having a system that prevent the purging of *certain* GameState data.
+This would allow for Bandersnatch/Shadows of Destiny style weirdness.

 # Future Features
-0. Basic functionality.
-1. Allow the user to select different stories at start.
-2. Text and options that change based on nodes previously visited.
-3. Implementing custom style sheet control for different stories.
+1. Implementing custom style sheet control for different stories.
-4. Adding graphics/images to specific nodes.
+2. Adding graphics/images to specific nodes.
-5. Adding sound/dialogue to specific nodes.
+3. Adding sound/dialogue to specific nodes.